LIQNFT/candy-shop/README.md

 ### Show Stats

-Display key stats about your collection
+Show key stats about your collection

 ```
 import { Stats } from '@liqnft/candy-shop';